josep-prog/book-appointment/FIXES_SUMMARY.md

 # Project Fixes Summary

 ## Project Overview
-Rwanda Medical Connect - A hospital appointment booking system that allows patients to book appointments with doctors and provides a dashboard for doctors to manage appointments.
+iVUZE - A hospital appointment booking system that allows patients to book appointments with doctors and provides a dashboard for doctors to manage appointments.

 **Tech Stack:**
 - Frontend: Vanilla JavaScript, HTML, CSS